crosshare-org/crosshare/crossword/README.md

 - Basic stats for a play and for constructors
 - Hide dropdown after click on element
 - Victory popup
+- Stop timer on victory
 - Mute toggle (local storage)
-- One or more errors popup
+- 'One or more errors' popup
 - Comments
 - Dim completed clues in clue list